Charadrius melodus Ord, 1824 observed in Canada by Steven McGrath via iNaturalist

 If data are LEGO bricks, then metadata are the shiny box and instructions.
 They enable users to discover your dataset and assess its relevance for their particular needs, so it pays off investing some time providing them.

 Go to your resource overview page > Metadata and click Edit to open the metadata editor.
-Contact us to register your institution (if not done so already) to GBIF, in order to be able to link your resource with your institution in the metadata.
+Link your resource with your institution in the metadata once it is registered to GBIF (see this section in the introduction of this page).

-Follow the IPT manual for detailed instructions about the metadata editor and use one of the currently published datasets as an example (e.g. collection example, checklist example).
-See our website for more information regarding metadata.
+Follow the IPT manual for detailed instructions about the metadata editor and use one of the currently published datasets as an example:

 6. Publish

-Your published dataset is a static snapshot of your data and will not change until you upload an updated source file and click publish again.
+Keep in mind that your published dataset is a static snapshot of your data and will not change until you upload an updated source file and click publish again.
 This procedure has the advantage that your dataset is always available, does not require a live internet connection to your database and can be easily shared (e.g. you can email the Darwin Core Archive to a colleague).
-It also allows you to control the publication process more precisely: version 1, version 2, etc. and users are informed of how recent the data are and the differences between versions (addition of data, correction of errors, etc).
+It also allows you to control the publication process more precisely (version 1, version 2, etc.) and users are informed of how recent the data are and the differences between versions (e.g. addition of data, correction of errors, modification of metadata, and so on).

 7. Register with GBIF

-Even though your dataset is now available to everyone, it might be difficult for users to discover it.
-This is why we recommend registering your dataset with the Global Biodiversity Information Facility (GBIF).
-It allows your data to become available to an international audience via the GBIF portal and it ensures full attribution is given to your institution.
-By registering, you agree with the GBIF Data Publisher Agreement.
+Even though your dataset is now available to everyone on the Canadensys IPT, you can enhance its accessibility by users by registering your dataset with the Global Biodiversity Information Facility (GBIF).
+It allows your data to become available to an international audience via the GBIF portal.
+It also ensures full attribution is given to your institution.
+By registering your data, you agree with the GBIF Data Publisher Agreement.

-On the resource overview page, click on Visibility > Register (see the IPT manual) to register your dataset with the GBIF registry.
+On the resource overview page, in the registration section, click on Register.
+You can then confirm that you are in accord with the GBIF data sharing agreement in the dialog box.
+Your dataset is now available on GBIF!
 It will allow GBIF to index your resource on their portal, where it can be easily accessed by everyone.
+See the IPT manual) for more details about the registration step.

 Citation